stplbn249683/just-puttering1/readme.txt

 will update the files and change the "Last modified" date at the top of the file Module1.vb.
 I have not included a project file; just the files for the input form and the code.

+I would point out something that I ran into myself when using this program.
+If a stock split has occurred in the stock since the historical stock quotes were first added to the database then all of the historicl stock quotes for that ticker symbol probably need to be deleted from the database so that the all of the historical stock quotes for that ticker symbol will be downloaded and added back to the database again.

+This can be done very carefully (using ticker symbol NVDA as an example) using a SQL query like the following:

+DECLARE @ticker varchar(10) = 'NVDA'
+DELETE FROM market_price
+WHERE        (Ticker = @ticker)